flashiam12/realtime-rag-workshop/README.md

 <p>Now we have obtained the full context for the prompt we have inserted , the next task is to feed this input to a ML_MODEL to get a desired response for the given prompt with the help of the obtained conext.
 Let's follow the below series to execute this</p>

-1. Create a flink sql connection to latest gemini model, similar to how we created for the embedding model.Please enter <YOUR_PROJECT_REGION> and <YOUR_PROJECT_ID> before running the command.
+1. Create a flink sql connection to latest openai model, similar to how we created for the embedding model.Please enter <YOUR_PROJECT_REGION> and <YOUR_PROJECT_ID> before running the command.
 ```sql
 confluent flink connection create openai-connection \
 --cloud aws \